deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Down the corridor, down the ramp, through the common room, up the ramp.
 Xiù turned at the junction by engineering hatch.
 "Lewis come *on!"* she called.

 He was halfway across the common area when *something* hit them, hard, and ripped a chunk out of *Sanctuary*'s living quarters the length of a shipping container.
-The destroyed section vanished in a whirl of air and pulverized metal, and only the millisecond timing of containment forcefields prevented the adjacent areas from decompressing… but they left Lewis trapped on the far side.
+The destroyed section vanished in a whirl of air and pulverized metal, and only the millisecond timing of containment forcefields prevented the adjacent areas from decompressing... but they left Lewis trapped on the far side.
 He sprang to his feet, slapped the forcefield in frustration, then gesticulated back towards the lower decks, flipped them a salute and ran.

 A second hit rocked them even harder than the first.